nigel-gott/VegJanitor/README.md

 ## Setting up the Macro
 ### Installation
-* Download the latest release here: https://github.com/nigggle/VegJanitor/releases
-* Place veg_janitor.lua in C:\Games\Automato\games\ATITD\scripts
+* The macro is now included in automato itself.
+Just find it in ATITD->veg_janitor.lua

 ### What to carry and where to be
 * Have 72 jugs for a seed that needs 2 waters per cycle and 108 for a seed that needs 3.